 We have helped hundreds of people and families with their Spanish residency, especially with the visa for Spain for US citizens.

 This is the mother of all moving to Spain posts, so go ahead and save it to your favorites right now.
 Continue reading →

 Doesn’t a US citizen need a visa to live in Spain?
 (Non lucrative visa Spain Process)

 You bet!
 As of today, we are still waiting for our Spanish Resident Visas.

 Yes, we can go to many countries for 90 days without a visa, but that just wasn’t long enough for us.
 We wanted to really immerse ourselves and live there for a while.
 Back in October of 2011, we began to research our visa options on all of the countries of interest to us.
 Continue reading →

-Many North Americans (US Citizens or Canadians) who are thinking of applying for the Spanish non-lucrative visa, have been asking about the medical insurance Spain coverage requirements.
-If you are looking for information on health insurance in Spain, this is the perfect place for you to start!
+Many North Americans (US Citizens or Canadians) who are thinking of applying for the non lucrative visa Spain or the retirement visa Spain, have been asking about the private health insurance in Spain.
+The popular questions are related to costs, as well as the medical insurance in Spain requirements for the non lucrative visa.
+If you are looking for practical information on health insurance in Spain, this is the perfect place for you to start!
 It has been a hot topic for us lately and keeping our email inbox buzzing away.

 So you’ve successfully navigated your way through the paperwork of obtaining a Spanish Resident Visa.
 You’ve got your brand-spanking new visa affixed to your passport.
 Now what?
 You have 90 days to officially register in Spain and obtain your resident card (NIE – Numero de Identidad de Extranjeros), so the clock starts the moment you get your visa.
 Continue reading →